Deathtrap (plot device): Examples

 A simpler variation on the deathtrap is the villain speech, also known as monologuing.
 The villain, after having captured the hero or another victim, gives a long speech taunting and sneering at his victim, pontificating on how said victim will soon die, and reminiscing over how he tried for so long to get his kill and is now about to reap the reward.
 Villains may also give away details of their evil plots, on the rationale that the victim will die immediately and the villain often believes their victim deserves to know.
 This speech, given when the villain could have just killed the victim in a matter of seconds, is invariably used to give another character time to come in and save the victim, or for the victim to escape.
 In The Incredibles (which used the term "monologuing"), Mr. Incredible and Frozone attacked villains in the middle of their speeches (Mr. Incredible is seen attacking Syndrome and Frozone is mentioned to have attacked Baron von Ruthless off-camera).
 In a literary sense, the villain speech is also used as a form of exposition.

 Even in relatively realistic stories, villains will often take a moment to say something pithy before finishing off the victim.
 The antagonist would often leave the victim to die whilst they commit their evil scheme.
-This is echoed in the film 2001 - A Space Odyssey when Hal the supercomputer, confident that Dave will soon perish outside the ship, tells him that he is about to take control of the expedition and then sees Dave off with the flat remark: "This conversation can have no meaningful purpose anymore - goodbye!".
+This is echoed in the film 2001: A Space Odyssey when HAL 9000, confident that Dave will soon perish outside the ship, tells him that he is about to take control of the expedition and then sees Dave off with the flat remark: "This conversation can serve no purpose anymore - goodbye!".
 Dave manages to make his way inside and kill Hal.